Bến Dược Memorial Temple

-On December 19, 1975, the first stage of the Memorial Monument was inaugurated to welcome many groups of people from inside and outside Vietnam to come to remember, burn incense and meditate.
+On December 19, 1975, the first stage of the Memorial Monument was inaugurated to welcome many groups of people from inside and outside Vietnam to come to remember, burn incense, and meditate.
 The City Committee of the Party, the People's Council, and the Vietnamese Fatherland Front chose the date of December 19 as the annual memorial day to recall and be grateful to the dead.
 Construction of the temple was started on May 19, 1993 on the 103rd birthday of President Ho Chi Minh.
-It is located on a 7-hectare plot in the historical heritage compound around the Củ Chi tunnels.

 Architecture

-The Ben Duoc Memorial Temple includes the following items:
+The Bến Dược Memorial Temple includes the following items:

-Three-door temple gate
+Tam quan gateway

-Three-door temple gate has the architecture of the traditional style of the country with a line of round pillars, with the yin and yang tile.
+Tam quan gateway has traditional style architecture with a line of round pillars, with the yin and yang tile.
 The gate has the curved designs and patterns of a village entrance but made with new materials.
-In the middle of three-door temple gate is the signboard "Ben Duoc Memorial Temple" and on the body of the pillars are the parallel sentences of the poet Bao Dinh Giang:
+In the middle of Tam quan gateway is the signboard "Bến Dược Memorial Temple" and on the body of the pillars are the parallel sentences of the poet Bao Dinh Giang: